 If you asked an actuary to analyze the profession, you might hear something like this:

-The UVM program prepares students to take the actuarial exams.
+UVM’s Actuarial Exam Preparation program prepares students to take the actuarial exams.
 After passing two exams, students can be recruited into jobs as actuarial analysts.

 It’s standard practice for companies to support their employees in taking the exams: by paying exam fees and by providing paid study time.